Hours and Location

 Open to the public!
 The Architects Bookstore specializes in books relating to Baltimore and design.
 Topics include Baltimore architecture and history, interior design, international architecture, landscape architecture, sustainability, and urban design and planning.
 The bookstore also sells postcards and hosts gallery exhibitions.

-Current Exhibition – BB La: A Stroll in Abstraction
+Extended Exhibition – BB La: A stroll in Abstraction

 BB La is an abstract expressionist.
 She creates pieces filled with color and varied elements of texture.
 While always visually interesting, the depth of the composition creates movement and excitement along with a sense of color.
 Once installed, the piece will “make the room.”
 The artist has shown her work in Bethesda, Potomac, throughout Baltimore including Fells Point, Downtown, Hampden, Montgomery Park, Federal Hill, Timonium and Ellicott City.
 A favorite challenge is to bring color, life and engagement to a room.